Limpapat/basic-python/README.md

-# basic-python
-this repo is a part of special topic class that used to learn about git branch!

 # Introduction to Python

 Welcome to the introduction to Python!
 This guide will walk you through the basics of Python programming.